Stedi-Demos/bootstrap-archived/README.md

 [Contact us](https://www.stedi.com/contact) to get started.

-## Bootstrap Read and Write Workflow
+## Bootstrap read and write workflow

 The [Stedi Core module](https://www.stedi.com/docs/stedi-core) ingests data and emits events with the results of its conversion and validation processing.
-For example, Stedi emits an event when it receives a new file or successfully processes a transaction set.
+For example, Core emits an event when it receives a new file or successfully processes a transaction set.

 To create a custom end-to-end EDI system on Stedi, you need to automate tasks like adding files from your input buckets and reacting to the emitted events.
 For example, you may want to automatically forward translated EDI files to an API, FTP server, AS2 server, or a [Stedi function](https://www.stedi.com/docs/functions) to run custom code.